amedev1/ame/README.md

 I found some awesome code available online, with some I was just inspired by, to try and implement the ideas myself, and others I just integrated  the code into my own because it was just great.
 I never take the code as is, I rewrite everything until I understand it correctly, and then I add my own improvements or tweaks.
-But I'm happy to list them here (and will include the appropriate licenses if I ever release code):
+But I'm happy to list them here (and will include the appropriate licenses if I ever release ame code):

 - ftest library: basic concept inspired by [µnit](https://nemequ.github.io/munit/)
 - core library:
   - dynamic strings: `cstr` concept inspired by [sds](https://github.com/antirez/sds), I liked how it worked so did my own implementation
-  - dynamic buffers: the famous [Stretchy buffer by Sean Barret](https://github.com/nothings/stb/blob/master/stretchy_buffer.h), couldn't find a better way to write it
+  - dynamic buffers: the famous [Stretchy buffer by Sean Barrett](https://github.com/nothings/stb/blob/master/stretchy_buffer.h), couldn't find a better way to write it
   - memory debugging: memory overshoot functions taken from [Eskil Steenberg's source code](http://www.quelsolaar.com/mergesource.zip)
 - code documentation (look and concept): Eskil Steenberg's [website](http://www.gamepipeline.org/)